Kyren Wilson beat Mark Allen 6-5 in a thrilling match to set up a Champion of Champions title decider with Ronnie O’Sullivan in Coventry on Sunday.

 In fact, for the first seven frames there was never more than a single frame separating them as the lead was exchanged on a number of occasions.

 Allen’s 109 and a brace of 99 knocks were countered with breaks of 98, 68, 63, and 57 from his opponent, who then produced a timely 125 century break to go within the brink of victory at 5-3.

 The Northern Irishman, winner of last week’s International Championship in China, rallied with runs of 53 and 72 helping him to force a decider.

-But the 32 year-old never got in again and Wilson sealed the triumph with a break of 89 setting up the Champion of Champions final with O’Sullivan, who overcame defending champion Shaun Murphy on Friday.
+But the 32 year-old never got in again and Wilson sealed the triumph with a break of 89 setting up the showdown with O’Sullivan, who overcame defending champion Shaun Murphy on Friday.